Tensor product algebras, Grassmannians and Khovanov homology: The geometry of Grassmannians

 \subsection{Relationship to sheaves}

-While this is not necessary for understanding the overall construction, the discussion of convolution algebras would be incomplete without covering one of the prime motivations for introdu them: their connection to the category of sheaves.
+While this is not necessary for understanding the overall construction, the discussion of convolution algebras would be incomplete without covering one of the prime motivations for introducing them: their connection to the category of sheaves.
 As shown in \cite[8.6.7]{CG97}, the convolution algebra $A^\ell_n$ can also be interpreted as an Ext algebra in the category of constructible sheaves (or equivalently, D-modules) on the Grassmannian itself.
-More precisely, \begin{proposition} $\displaystyle A^\ell_n\cong\operatorname{Ext}^\bullet(p_*\C_Y,p_*\C_Y)$. \end{proposition} This Ext algebra completely controls the category of sheaves generated by $p_*\C_Y$; there is a quasiequivalence of dg-categories between the dg-modules over $A^\ell_n$ and the dg-category of sheaves generated by $p_*\C_Y$.
+More precisely, if $\K_Y$ is the sheaf of locally constant $\K$-valued functions: \begin{proposition} $\displaystyle A^\ell_n\cong\operatorname{Ext}^\bullet(p_*\K_Y,p_*\K_Y)$. \end{proposition} This Ext algebra completely controls the category of sheaves generated by $p_*\K_Y$; there is a quasiequivalence of dg-categories between the dg-modules over $A^\ell_n$ and the dg-category of sheaves generated by $p_*\K_Y$.

-This is a bit abstract, but we can actually make a stronger statement; by the Decomposition theorem, the sheaf $p_*\C_Y$ is a sum of shifts of simple perverse sheaves.
+Let us assume that $\K=\C$ (or more generally any field of characteristic 0).
+By the Decomposition Theorem of Beilinson, Bernstein, Deligne and Gabber, the sheaf $p_*\C_Y$ is a sum of shifts of simple perverse sheaves (see \cite{WhatisPS} for an introductory discussion of this theory).
 Replacing this sum with one copy of each simple perverse constituent, we obtain an object $\mathcal{G}$ with the property that $\mathsf{A}^\ell_n:=\Ext^\bullet(\mathcal{G},\mathcal{G})$ is a positively graded algebra with its degree 0 part commutative and semi-simple.
 The algebras $A^\ell_n$ and $\mathsf{A}^\ell_n$ are Morita equivalent since they are Ext-algebras of objects with the same indecomposable constituents.

+\begin{proposition} The category of regular holonomic D-modules/perverse sheaves on the Grassmannian $\Gr(k,\ell)$ which are smooth along the Schubert stratification is equivalent to the category of representations of the Koszul dual of $\mathsf{A}^\ell_{\ell-2k}$ (the abelian category of linear complexes of projectives $\mathsf{A}^\ell_{\ell-2k}$-modules). \end{proposition} \begin{proof} Since the map from $Y\to \Gr(k,\ell)$ is equivariant for the subgroup preserving the standard flag, every summand of $\mathcal{G}$ is smooth along the Schubert stratification.
+Since for every Schubert cell, there's a $\kappa$ such that the Schubert cell is precisely the image of $Y_\kappa$, the IC sheaf of the Schubert cell is a summand of $p_*\K_Y$ and thus of $\mathcal{G}$.